Kurento/kurento/source/user/installation_dev.rst

 Per-User config
 ---------------

-Add the snapshots repository to either of your *User*' or *System* settings file:
+Add the snapshots repository to your Maven settings file: ``$HOME/.m2/settings.xml``.
+If this file doesn't exist yet, you can copy it from ``/etc/maven/settings.xml``, which offers a nice default template to get you started.

-* ``$HOME/.m2/settings.xml`` for just the current user.
-* ``/etc/maven/settings.xml`` for all users on the machine.

-Our sugestion is using the first one, where you would collect all your personal settings for using Maven.

 Edit the settings file to include this: